enocoded/Blender-Asset-Browser-Toggle/README.md

 2. Restart Blender - the script will automatically load and register the hotkey

 ### Important: Shortcut Conflict
-⚠️ **Note**: `Ctrl+Space` conflicts with Blender's default "Toggle Maximize Area" shortcut.
+⚠️ **Note**: The default shortcut conflicts with Blender's built-in "Toggle Maximize Area" command.
 You'll need to remove or change the default shortcut first:

 1. Go to `Edit` → `Preferences` → `Keymap`
 2. Search for "Toggle Maximize Area"
-3. Either delete the existing `Ctrl+Space` binding or change it to a different key combination
+3. Either delete the existing binding or change it to a different key combination
 4. Save preferences and restart Blender

 ## Usage

-- **Open Asset Browser**: Press `Ctrl+Space` when no Asset Browser is visible
+- **Open Asset Browser**: Press the hotkey when no Asset Browser is visible
   - Splits the leftmost visible area horizontally (30% for Asset Browser)
   - Automatically sets the new area to Asset Browser mode

-- **Close Asset Browser**: Press `Ctrl+Space` when Asset Browser is visible
+- **Close Asset Browser**: Press the hotkey when Asset Browser is visible
   - Cleanly removes the Asset Browser area
   - Restores the original layout